NCAS-VISION/VISION-toolkit-v2-development/README.md

       * https://ncas-cms.github.io/cf-python/installation.html
       * https://ncas-cms.github.io/cf-plot/build/download.html#to-install-cf-plot

-   3. We should use the latest version of cf-plot, but we need to apply a patch (note `main` is still called `master` on this repo), so:
+   3. You need the latest version of cf-plot, but also have to apply a patch (note `main` is still called `master` on this repo) on top of that to tweak some functionality, so:

       * `git clone` the cf-plot repo: https://github.com/NCAS-CMS/cf-plot
       * apply the following `diff` to apply the patch via